© 2026 SimplyTrust Software Inc.

 Discover Tennessee estate planning resources with FREE downloadable forms for wills, financial power of attorney, and medical directives, plus educational tools and information.

 Like all states, Tennessee recognizes formally executed wills and living trusts as valid estate planning tools.
-A standard will here requires 2 adult witnesses.
+A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.
 The state also recognizes holographic (handwritten) wills, though these have stricter proof requirements and are more vulnerable to legal challenges.
-Tennessee doesn't offer a self-proving affidavit at the time you sign your will.
-Instead, your witnesses may need to provide sworn statements during probate to verify they watched you sign.
-Keep their contact information current—if they can't be located, proving the will becomes more complicated.

-If you die without a will in Tennessee, your heirs must survive you by at least 5 days to inherit anything.
+If you die without a will in Tennessee, your heirs must survive you by at least 120 hours to inherit anything.
 This "survival period" exists to prevent property from passing through multiple estates in quick succession when family members die close together in time, such as in an accident.

 Each county in Tennessee handles probate matters through its local court system.
 Click on any county to view specific court contact information, judges, filing procedures, and local requirements.